 Overdue fines – Patrons are expected to honor the due date of the materials they have borrowed.
 Interlibrary Loan charges $1.00 a day in overdue fines.
 The maximum overdue charge per title is $25.00.
 Overdue fines are assessed at the time the material is returned or when it is billed to lost.
 Charges are billed to the patron’s UTA account.

 Patron’s Responsibilities – It is the patron’s responsibility to pick up and use the materials they have ordered and to return the materials in the condition in which it was received.
-The patron is responsible for turning the item in by the due date or renewing the item if allowed.
+The patron is responsible for returning the item by the due date or renewing the item if allowed.
 Any overdue fines, lost book fees, damage charges or processing fees are the responsibility of the patron.